 You may notice in this Pit that there are many warriors do not have the heads.

 It is said that archaeologists believed that the heads were removed due to some people intended to destroy the warriors.
 Some of those heads were found in the nearby areas later on.

 There was also a special picture showing a color painted head of the terracotta army.
 I wondered what was the story behind.

 Apart from the three pits, there is also a museum, which displays the horse carriage and horses.

 The Bronze Chariot and Horses, which are in half size scale-models of real chariots and horses.

 Summary.
 As a key attraction in China, Xian Terracotta Army is definitely worth seeing, particularly if you are into history, culture and art.
 The time needed, half day at least.

-I have some video clips taken from there, which I will post on my Youtube channel later on.
-You may subscribe my channel to get the regular update.
+I have edited a video taken from there, which is also posted on my Youtube channel.
+You may subscribe to my channel and get the regular update.

 Hope you find this post for Xian Terracotta Army useful for your trip to Xian.
 If so, please Like It in Facebook, or share with friends!
 Thanks :)